 Citrus – citrus peels can be infused in distilled vinegar and be uses as a cleaning solution.
 Lemon juice can be used to cleaning wooden chopping boards, and metals like brass and copper.
 Lemon juice with salt is good at getting stains out of fabrics.

-To make your own natural cleaning solutions for your home, you will need to but some of the ingredients listed above.
+To make your own natural cleaning solutions for your home, you will need some of the ingredients listed above.
 The good news is that they are much cheaper than buying the equivalent in cleaning products, and if you buy in bulk you can save even more.
 Another great item to have is a few spray bottles, making using and storing your homemade cleaners a breeze.

 A natural all-purpose cleaner can be used to clean any hard surfaces in the home.
 Use it in the kitchen, bathroom, living-room… if somethings looking grubby, a spritz and a wipe is all it need.
 A good all-purpose cleaner spray can be made using: